TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-api-extractor.md

 However, once they're published to the blog via GitHub Pages I get the same garbled mess that I see locally.

-My next thought was there must be something wrong with my hacked together Candid Startup Jekyll theme.
-I uploaded the Markdown again to a separate repo and setup GitHub Pages publishing using the in built defaults.
+My next thought was that there must be something wrong with my hacked together Candid Startup Jekyll theme.
+I uploaded the Markdown again to a separate repo and setup GitHub Pages publishing using the defaults.

 {% include candid-image.html src="/assets/images/github/api-documenter-default-github-pages.png" alt="Published docs using GitHub defaults" %}